-By law, no more than 10 percent of a RWHAP Part D WICY award (including supplemental funding) can be used for administrative expenses.
+By law, no more than 10 percent of a RWHAP Part C award can be used for administrative expenses, including planning and evaluation and excluding costs of a clinical quality management program.
 Administrative expenses are those costs incurred by the recipient for grant management and monitoring activities.
-All indirect costs count toward this 10 percent limit.
-Please see section PCN #15-01 (http://hab.hrsa.gov/manageyourgrant/policiesletters.html) for additional information.
+Please see PCN #15-01 (http://hab.hrsa.gov/manageyourgrant/policiesletters.html) for additional information.

-The Consolidated and Further Continuing Appropriations Act, 2015, Division G, § 203, (P.L.
-113-235) states, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
+The Consolidated Appropriations Act, 2016, Division H, § 202, (P.L.
+114-113) states "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
 Please see Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
-Note that these or other salary limitations will apply in FY 2016, as required by law.